SulakshanaChakraborty/Multi-Task-Learning/README.md

 ## Dataset
 The dataset can be downloaded from [here](s).
 Please maintain the following folder structure as present in the zip file.

+## Refernces
+[1] Shikun Liu, Edward Johns, and Andrew J Davison.
+End-to-end multi-task learning with attention.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 1871–1880, 2019.

 © 2022 GitHub, Inc.
 Terms